Warren E. Burger: Education and early career

 Burger enrolled in extension classes at the University of Minnesota for two years while selling insurance for Mutual Life Insurance.
-Afterward, he enrolled at St. Paul College of Law (which later became William Mitchell College of Law, now Mitchell Hamline School of Law), receiving his Bachelor of Laws, magna cum laude in 1931.
+Afterward, he enrolled at St. Paul College of Law (which later became William Mitchell College of Law, now Mitchell Hamline School of Law), receiving his Bachelor of Laws, magna cum laude, in 1931.
 He took a job at a St. Paul law firm.
 In 1937, Burger served as the eighth president of the Saint Paul Jaycees.
-He also taught for twelve years at William Mitchell.
+He also taught for twenty-two years at William Mitchell.
 A spinal condition prevented Burger from serving in the military during World War II; instead he supported the war effort at home, including service on Minnesota's emergency war labor board from 1942 to 1947.
 From 1948 to 1953, he served on the governor of Minnesota's interracial commission, which worked on issues related to racial desegregation.
 He also served as president of St. Paul's Council on Human Relations, which considered ways to improve the relationship between the city's police department and its minority residents.

 Burger's political career began uneventfully, but he soon rose to national prominence.
-He supported Minnesota Governor Harold E. Stassen's unsuccessful pursuit of the Republican nomination for president in 1948.
+He supported Minnesota Governor Harold Stassen's unsuccessful pursuit of the Republican nomination for president in 1948.
 At the 1952 Republican National Convention, Burger played a key role in Dwight D. Eisenhower's nomination by leading the Minnesota delegates to change their votes from Stassen to Eisenhower after Stassen failed to obtain 10 percent of the vote, which freed the Minnesota delegation from their pledge to support him.